philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

-An additional property that a lattice may possess is a largest and small element, called top ($latex \top$ ) and bottom ($latex \bot$).
+An additional property that a lattice may possess is a largest and small element, called top ($ \top$ ) and bottom ($ \bot$).
 Our finite domain relations do have these.